Email Marketing

 Components of A Professional Email Signature

-Now that you understand what an email signature is and why you need it, what elements should you include in this section of your email messages?
+Now that you understand what is an email signature and why you need it, what elements should you include in this section of your email messages?

 Typically, a professional email signature should have the following key elements.